-Force India deputy team principal Bob Fernley insists Paul di Resta's recent run of mistakes does not jeopardize his future with the team.
+Force India deputy team principal Bob Fernley insists Paul di Resta’s recent run of mistakes does not jeopardise his future with the team.

 Di Resta crashed out of the Korean Grand Prix, which followed a late-race crash in Singapore that cost a potential sixth place and a first-lap retirement after hitting the rear of Romain Grosjean’s Lotus at Monza.